Ada-Developers-Academy/LLL-Advanced-Data-Structures-Trees/collections/slides/interfaces.md

 - Immutable
 - Observable (notify on change)
-- Serializable to disk (database or flat file) or network
+- Serializable to disk or network
+- Fits in a relational database
 - Thread-safe
 - Distributed